andimarek/andimarek.com/content/post/contract-testing-graphql.md

 It is only checked if the Provider satisfies the request: if the request is valid and if the types haven't changed.
 But because the
 Provider is never actually called there is still room things that can go wrong.
-Depending on how much test coverage you want this means you want addtional integration tests.
+Depending on how much test coverage you want this means you want additional integration tests.

 ## Feedback